lmorchard/feedseeker/README.md

 ## TODO

+* maybe only update app at the end of feed poll queue done and thumb done?
 * popup for browser action button to show what feeds were discovered
   * allow immediate ignore from there
 * feed management panel